openpracticelibrary/openpracticelibrary/src/pages/practice/docs-as-code.md

   delivering documentation for software projects.

-  There are two common themes that you can expect to see.
+  There are three common themes that you can expect to see.

   1. Adopt an “[agile](https://en.wikipedia.org/wiki/Agile_software_development)” approach to content creation, namely

-     1. The whole team is responsible for content
+  2. The whole team is responsible for content

-     2. Be adaptive and improve both your content, and your process, over time
+  3. Be adaptive and improve both your content, and your process, over time

   Benefits Can Include